ginjo/esphome-dynamic-cron/README.md

 ## Usage

   Once your ESP device is up and running, there will be 4 entities available for each schedule created.
-  These entities can be accessed through the ESPHome web server or through the API, including Home Assistant.
+  These entities can be accessed through the ESPHome web GUI or through the API, including Home Assistant.

   * Crontab (text field)
   * Next run time (text-sensor)